-Five product groups already have QR codes, regulated by EPREL, on the package and the product for consumers.
-Scanning this QR code connects the user with the data stored in the centralized EPREL registry.
+Five product groups regulated by the respective delegated acts under the energy label regulation already have QR codes on the package and the product for consumers.
+Scanning this QR code connects the user with the data stored in the centralized EPREL database.

 Due to the large variety of products and value chains, there seems to be no clear preference for a specific data carrier.
-While QR codes are widely used, they are not considered useful by all producers for all products and stages in the product lifecycle.
-For example, in WEEE recycling facilities today, products arrive already partially destroyed.